stlong0521/logistic-classification/README.md

 * Presentation Slides.pdf & Project Report.pdf: supporting documents

 ## How it works
-* Convert data files not in binary format into binary (use txt2bin.m if original files are in text format)
+* Convert data files not in binary format into binary to enable random file access (use txt2bin.m if original files are in text format)
 * Determine global settings according to the specific problem and given data set
   * NumExamples: Number of training examples
   * NumTestExamples: Number of testing examples